korcsmarosgroup/ViralLink/README.md

 If the user would like to run the scripts separately from the whole workflow wrapper, each script should be run from the command line, specifying the required input parameters.
 The parameters for each script can be found in the *deploy/pipeline/scripts/parameters_all.tsv* file and in the script *readme.md* files.

 To run ViralLink on your own transcriptomics data there are two required input files: a normalised counts table and a metadata table.
-However it is also possible (although more complicated) to run the workflow using instead a normalised counts table, a metadata file and a table of differentially expressed genes (ideally pre-filtered - ViralLink will apply the log fold change and adjusted p value cut off specified).
+However it is also possible (although more complicated) to run the workflow using instead a normalised counts table (of only test conditions), a metadata file, a table of prefiltered differentially expressed genes and a table of unfiltered differentially expressed genes.
 To use the later set of input files see the section *How to skip differential expression step*.

 **The input files for ViralLink are as follows:**